labgem/PANORAMA/docs/user/association.md

     --output results/
 ```

-For more information on other analysis options, here the documentation about [projection](projection.md).
+For more information on other analysis options, here is the documentation about [projection](projection.md).

-## Association command line arguments ⚙️
+## Association command line arguments

-### Association-Specific key 🔑
+### Association-Specific key

 | Argument        | Type | Choices                           | Description                                  |
 |-----------------|------|-----------------------------------|----------------------------------------------|